Slavery is abolished by Islam once for all

-Islam proposed a gradual emancipation of the existing slaves by introducing laws that would ensure equality of all human beings and that would also help create a just society to eliminate the institution of slavery once for all.
+Islam proposed gradual emancipation of the existing slaves by introducing laws that would ensure equality of all human beings and that would also help create a just society to eliminate the institution of slavery once for all.
 Thus the Quran refers to slavery as an institution of the past and does not support the idea of its continuation.
 Wherever the Quran talks about slaves, it refers to those who were enslaved before the reintroduction of Islam.
 The Quran does not say that people are allowed to enslave others.
-Rather it talks about freeing the existing slaves (90:13) The Quranic references to Aw
+Rather, it talks about freeing the existing slaves (90:13) The Quranic references to Aw

 Islam closed the door for enslaving human once for all.
-In pre-Islamic Arabia the war prisoners were the ones who were taken as slaves or captives.
+In pre-Islamic Arabia, the war prisoners were the ones who were taken as slaves or captives.
 The Quran said in chapter 47 verse 47: that when you fight those who have imposed war upon you, you too should be prepared to confront them and when their strength is broken and you have subdued them, then you should take the remaining as prisoners of war.
-Then the Quran gives instruction saying they should either be freed or sent back after they pay compensation or through exchange of your own prisoners.
-The Quran lay emphasis on freeing them and describes this as an honourable act.
+Then the Quran gives instruction saying they should either be freed or sent back after they pay compensation or through an exchange of your own prisoners.
+The Quran lays emphasis on freeing them and describes this as an honorable act.
 This is the only verse in the Quran pertaining to taking prisoners of war.
 Nowhere does the Quran say that such people should be enslaved and put in the chain of slavery for generations.

-The practice among Muslims of slave girls, or boys was in contrast to the Quranic edict.
+The practice among Muslims of slave girls or boys was in contrast to the Quranic edict.
 It was the result of the social conditions prevailing in the medieval times.
 Even though many Muslim scholars in the past and present have tried to justify slavery, they have ignored the clear Quranic text in this context and succumbed to historical anecdotes rather than following the divine verdict.
 It was this historical explanation that resulted in the enslavement of millions of men and women in the Muslim world in the past and until recently, in places like Mauritania.
 It should also be mentioned that much of the justification of the institution of slavery comes from historical anecdotes allegedly related to earlier Muslims than the Quranic teachings.

 Even though the Quran took an exceptionally strong stand against slavery, it was not until recently that the slavery was legally abolished in all Muslim countries.